 It’s slightly beyond the Perth Hills, but The Bakers Hill Pie Shop is famed for a reason (and it’s not least because it’s within day-trip range of Perth).
 The pie selection here, as the name would suggest, is out of control.
 They’ve got everything from steak and pepper to the Ned Kelly (steak and egg), lamb and rosemary to chicken satay, and a whole range of vegetarian pies, too.
 That’s to say nothing of the sausage roll offering, which spans your regular homemade right up to your chilli and cheese Kransky, or their sweet treats, which includes some of WA’s best vanilla slice.
 Get the obligatory Insta-snap of the old-school façade with pie in the foreground before eating.

 Stock up early on your east-bound road trip with a stop in at Honey’s Bakehouse.
 If you rate your bakeries more on their sweet offering than anything else, this place will be your heaven.
 They’re offering one of the best apple turnovers going around, delicious bee stings and the all-important old-school jam or custard doughnuts.
-The real standout here though is the deep fried vanilla slice, which comes lightly coated in sugar.
+The real standout here though is their crazy vegan creations like the deep-fried potato and gravy and their vegan vanilla slice.
 This place is where diets go to die.

 Not a bakery per se, but definitely the best pastry fix you’ll get heading east, CC’s Coffee and Cake has become the essential half-way stop for punters heading from Perth to Esperance, or those touring the Wheatbelt.
 Set in a heritage home next door to the town’s Post Office, CC’s offers an amazing array of lunch options including classic burgers, stacked sandwiches and delicious meat pies, to be enjoyed in the leafy front garden.

 Maybe it's north, maybe it's east, but either way, Toodyay Bakery does a mean pie that's worth stopping in for.
+These guys even do a couple of vegan pies that even the most hardcore meat-eaters would approve of.
 Make sure you pick up a loaf of bread for the road too.
-If you can't make it to Toodyay, we've recently spotted some of their pies at the Subi Farmers Markets.

 West (AKA Rottnest)